 Tool & Die Recovery Zones are not geographic in nature but are based on collaborative agreements between tool and die companies that can be located across the state that join together to collaborate on key elements in legislation.
 The program was adopted to assist the tool and die industry in the state by making companies tax free if they were willing and agreed to collaborate with other tool and die companies.
 Tool & Die Recovery Zones are industry-based and company-specific with the intent of encouraging collaboration among tool and die companies to help them retain existing jobs and strengthen the companies to make them more competitive in the global marketplace.

 All tool and die companies required to report to the Michigan Strategic Fund must file a progress report with the Michigan Economic Development Corporation on January 31 of each year.
-Companies required to report should use the Renaissance Zone Progress Reporting Form at the bottom of this page.
+Companies required to report should use the Renaissance Zone Progress Reporting Form.

 All companies with a Development Agreement with the Michigan Strategic Fund must file a progress report with the Michigan Economic Development Corporation on January 31 of each year.
-Click here to download the Renaissance Zone Progress Report form.
+Form will be available by December of each year.